Selective reading will help you to think about a wide range of options before you decide on the themes or conflict you wish to explore.

 Doing something different is both stimulating, inspiring and fun… so go ahead and try some of these creative writing activities and exercises:

 If you like specific imagination triggers then try creative writing exercises.

 Maybe you like a little less detail, in which case then you might like to try these abstract creative writing exercises.

 Best of Luck with your writing.

 P.S.
-There are loads of exercises, information and tips throughout the site and it’s all free for you.
+There are lots of exercises, information, and tips throughout the site and it’s all free for you.
 All I ask is that if you like it, or if it helps, then spread the word around a little, by liking, commenting or sharing.